hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_event_target.html.markdown

 * `sqs_target` - (Optional) Parameters used when you are using the rule to invoke an Amazon SQS Queue.
 Documented below.
 A maximum of 1 are allowed.
 * `input_transformer` - (Optional) Parameters used when you are providing a custom input to a target based on certain event data.
 Conflicts with `input` and `input_path`.
 * `retry_policy` - (Optional)  Parameters used when you are providing retry policies.
 Documented below.
 A maximum of 1 are allowed.
-* `dead_letter_config` - (Optional)  Parameters used when you are providing a dead letter conifg.
+* `dead_letter_config` - (Optional)  Parameters used when you are providing a dead letter config.
 Documented below.
 A maximum of 1 are allowed.

 `run_command_targets` support the following: